The Pacific War Online Encyclopedia

 U.S. Marine Corps #69013.
 Via ibiblio.org

 The Seabees, officially known as Naval Construction Battalions ("CB"), were originally organized from civilian volunteers recruited from the construction trades.
 They were responsible for constructing and maintaining forward naval bases throughout the Pacific War.
+Their official motto, Construimus batuimus ("We build, we fight") was supplemented by the unofficial motto "Can Do", or, in more cynical moments, "First We Build 'Em, Then We Die In 'Em."

 Prior to the outbreak of war, the Navy had been accustomed to using civilian labor under contract for base construction.
 However, following the loss of Wake (where hundreds of civilian construction workers were trapped on the island and fell into Japanese hands), Rear Admiral Ben Moreell, Chief of the Bureau of Yards and Docks, asked for authority to raise a Construction Regiment of three Construction Battalions.
 Unlike civilians, who lacked protection under international law if they were captured by the enemy, these men would be inducted into the Navy.
 Moreell was granted authority on 5 January 1942 to begin recruiting men for the battalions.
-The First Naval Construction Battalion was organized by the end of the month and deployed to Bora Bora as part of Operation BOBCAT in February 1942, where they rapidly constructed a tank farm for refueling Navy task forces.
+The First Naval Construction Battalion was organized by the end of the month and deployed to Bora Bora as part of Operation BOBCAT in February 1942, where it rapidly constructed a tank farm for refueling Navy task forces.

 Initially the Construction Battalions were